-- 1) Verifies the signature on the Certificate Validation Request, - 2) Generates and returns a signed Certificate Status Response message, and - 3) Indicates the certificate status as one of the following: - a) Valid.
-Indicates that the certificate is usable (other validation methods such as

-OCSP would indicate a certificate status of "good").

-- b) Invalid.
+1) Verifies the signature on the Certificate Validation Request,

+- 2) Generates and returns a signed Certificate Status Response message, and - 3) Indicates the certificate status as one of the following: - a) Valid.
+Indicates that the certificate is usable (other validation methods such as OCSP would indicate a certificate status of "good"). - If the OCSP responder receives a request for status of a certificate that has not been issued, then the responder should not respond with a "good" status.
+The CA should monitor the responder for such requests as part of its security response procedures. - b) Invalid.
 Indicates that the certificate either has been revoked or is beyond its operational period. - i) CRL-based validation would show the certificate on the CRL as "revoked" and would supply a reason - ii) Flag where all reasons except "certificateHold" constitutes an Invalid certificate, in accordance with RFC 5280 and its successors. - iii) OCSP-based validation would indicate a "revoked" state and that the certificate has been revoked (and not marked as temporarily "on hold"), in accordance with RFC 6960 or its successors). - iv) Suspended.
 Indicates that the certificate has been placed in suspended status pending validation of a revocation request.
 See Section 4.5.